sagemath/sagewiki_to_gh-2022-10-10/days102.md

 '''Reference letter:''' if you are a student, please attach a reference letter.

-'''Funding request''' Do need travel funding to attend the event?
+'''Funding request:''' Do need travel funding to attend the event?

 Applications are due on '''05 June 2019.
 Applicants should get a response by mid June.